AdityaUCSD/CSE170_FestFinder/README.md

-lab3
+Fest Finder
 ====

-Lab 3 for Intro HCI: Interacting with webpage elements

-Originally created by Scott Klemmer, Michael Bernstein, and a coalition of TAs.
-This version forked from https://github.com/IntroHCI/lab3 and modified by Philip Guo.
+Code taken from Lab 3 by Scott Klemmer, Michael Bernstein, and a coalition of TAs.
+Downloaded and used as initial skeleton code.